Temporary Traffic Management

 • Waimea Road

-Anything works with predicted delays longer than 5 mins will require a Traffic Impact Assessment (TIA) to be undertaken before works will be considered.
-TIAs enable review of the balance between safety, project requirements, transport network performance, and commercial impacts.
+Works with predicted delays over 5 minutes require a Traffic Impact Assessment (TIA) to evaluate safety, project needs, network performance, and commercial impacts.

 NOTICE TO CONTRACTORS